Youness Bengelloun

 Youness Bengelloun (born 3 January 1983) is a French former footballer who played as a defender.
-He is currently a scout at Manchester City.
+He is a scout at Manchester City.

 Career

 Born in Paris, Bengelloun has played in France, Switzerland, Spain, Greece, Cyprus and Bulgaria for Paris Saint-Germain B, Amiens, Neuchâtel Xamax, Alavés, Raon-l'Étape, Istres, Panserraikos, Olympiakos Nicosia, Lokomotiv Plovdiv, CSKA Sofia and Mulhouse.

 In June 2009 he trialled with Scottish club Hibernian.

 On 21 August 2014, Bengelloun was drafted by Goa to play in the Indian Super League.

 After retiring from football, Bengelloun was appointed as a scout by English side Manchester City in July 2017.